 Propagation in Cabbage Farming:- Generally, Cabbage is propagated through seeds.

-Land Preparation, Seed rate and Planting in Cabbage Farming:- The field should be deep (20 cm -25 cm) ploughed with soil turning ploughs.
+Land Preparation, Seed Rate, and Planting in Cabbage Farming:- The field should be deep (20 cm -25 cm) ploughed with soil turning ploughs.
 Thereafter, 2 to 3 cross harrowing should be carried to make soil friable and loose.
-1 or 2 planking are also needed to make the surface smooth and level.
+1 or 2 planking is also needed to make the surface smooth and level.

-There are two ways that Cabbage can be planted by either sowing the seeds directly or transplanting of seedlings.
+There are two ways that Cabbage can be planted by either sowing the seeds directly or transplanting seedlings.
 The cabbage seeds should be sown in raised nursery beds.
 Usually, they should be sown in Aug-Sept for the early varieties and in Sept – October for the late varieties.
 The seed rate is about 500 grams /ha for the early crop and 400 grams /ha for the late crop.
-Poly house can be used used for providing favourable climate for the germination of seeds and seedlings raising.
+Polyhouse can be used used for provide a favorable climate for the germination of seeds and seedlings raising.
 Five to six weeks old seedlings can be used for transplantation.
 Generally, a spacing of 45 x 45 cm is kept for the early varieties and 60 x 45 cm for the late varieties.

 Irrigation in Cabbage Farming:- Provide irrigation immediately after transplanting in the field.
 Consistent moisture should be present for better quality and yield of the project.
-Interval between two irrigations depends some factors like climatic conditions, soil type and moisture holding capacity and plant age.
-In dry season frequent irrigation are recommended.
+The interval between two irrigations depends on some factors like climatic conditions, soil type and moisture holding capacity, and plant age.
+In the dry season, frequent irrigation is recommended.
 However, in winter, irrigate the cabbage plants at an interval of 7 to 8 days.
-Drip irrigation can be adopted for better water consumption and useful in regions where water problem exist.
+Drip irrigation can be adopted for better water consumption and is useful in regions where water problems exist.

 Weed Control in Cabbage Farming:- Weeds can be controlled mechanically or by hand.
 Weeds can also be checked with herbicides.
 Mechanical cultivation should be done during land preparation until the plants are about half-grown.
 The first weeding should be done two to three weeks after transplanting.

-Plant Protection in Cabbage Farming:- The following are the pests and diseases found in Cabbage crop.
+Plant Protection in Cabbage Farming:- The following are the pests and diseases found in Cabbage crops.

 - Pests Found in Cabbage Farming: